rmosquito/vcv-mosquito/README.md

 Obviously, the gain knob applies again.
 As with phaseCzar, going over +/-5V will result in a similar method of wavefolding.

+I'd like to give a special nod to @Coirt, as he provided invaluable helpping me figure out how to get them migrated to the 1.0 API.
 I hope you enjoy these, and if you'd like to produce real documentation for the modules, please do so in the wiki.

 Thanks!
 -RM